Research end goal: 'improve the quality of human life.'

 The National Science Foundation has rewarded Ghasemi’s focus with a $290,259 grant for his project titled “Nano-Scale Physics of Icephobicity and Path Toward Durable Icephobic Surfaces.”
 The multi-disciplinary project involves studies of thermodynamics, heat transfer and mechanics.

 Ghasemi’s biologically-inspired anti-icing material can withstand critically low temperatures.
 The new material – which is applied to surfaces as a coating – was one of three winners of the NASA iTech competition in 2017.

-The anti-icing coating was inspired by the tiny North American Wood Frog, a creature that can freeze up to 65 percent of their total body water without dying.
+The anti-icing coating was inspired by the tiny North American Wood Frog, a creature that can freeze up to 65 percent of its total body water without dying.
 NASA chose Ghasemi’s project from entries submitted by over 130 organizations across the U.S. for its potential to broadly impact human life on earth and the future of space travel.

 Once Ghasemi had plenty proof of concept for his novel material, he partnered with students in his Nano Therm lab to launch the startup SurfEllent and begin marketing the product to consumers.

 Other materials created by Ghasemi and his research team include a new magnetic slippery surface (MAGSS), which can be applied to any surface – ceramic, polymers or metals.
 While pursuing postdoctoral work at the Massachusetts Institute of Technology (MIT), he is credited with creating a low-cost graphite “solar sponge” to convert sunlight into steam for potable water.

 Ghasemi, not one to rest on his laurels, is excited about his new NSF-funded challenge.